 Since MMSEE is a new policy, research on its effectiveness is limited.
 Therefore, the overarching purpose of this study is to examine how COAs in one district use MMSEE to support the growth and development of principals.
 As such, the members of the research team addressed this central focus through six individual studies, each using a conceptual framework and lens through which to view district practice.

-Table 1.1 Individual Studies
+Individual Studies

-Author Title Purpose Conceptual Framework Research Questions AC Sevelius Promoting Organizational Learning Through Policy Interpretation To understand how, when faced with an externally driven policy, COAs work as an internal team to interpret mandates, match mandates to current needs, and reorient the organization Organizational Learning Theory What is the degree to which COAs agree with one another on the purpose of MMSEE?
-What qualities of leadership do COAs value in this district and are these aligned with MMSEE?
+Author Title Purpose Conceptual Framework Research Questions AC Sevelius Promoting Organizational Learning Through Policy Interpretation To understand how, when faced with an externally driven policy, COAs work as an internal team to interpret mandates, match mandates to current needs, and reorient the organization Organizational Learning Theory 2.
+What is the degree to which COAs agree with one another on the purpose of MMSEE?
+What qualities of leadership do COAs value in this district, and are these aligned with MMSEE?
 How do COAs engage principals in the process of understanding and implementing their policy interpretations?
-Christine A. Copeland How Central Office Administrators Communicate Understanding and Expectations of MMSEE to Principals To explore how COAs make sense of MMSEE and how they communicate their understanding and expectations of MMSEE to principals Sensemaking How do COAs and principals make sense of the evaluation process with the new MMSEE standards?
-When communicating with principals, how do central office administrators frame their understanding
+Christine A. Copeland How Central Office Administrators Communicate Understanding and Expectations of MMSEE to Principals To explore how COAs make sense of MMSEE and how they communicate their understanding and expectations of MMSEE to principals Sensemaking 1.
+How do COAs and principals make sense of the evaluation process with the new MMSEE standards?
+When communicating with principals, how do central office administrators frame their understanding of MMSEE?

-James Carter Relational Trust, Social Connections, and Improving Principal Practice To explore how the professional assistance relationships among EPS central office supervisors and school principals both affect and are affected by district efforts to support and develop principals Social Capital Theory 1.
+James A. Carter Relational Trust, Social Connections, and Improving Principal Practice To explore how the professional assistance relationships among EPS central office supervisors and school principals both affect and are affected by district efforts to support and develop principals Social Capital Theory 1.
 How does the central office team set a tone of relational trust and interconnectivity through their efforts to promote principal growth and development?
 How does each principal's relational trust and connectedness toward central office administrators correlate to his or her perception of district efforts to promote principal growth and development?
 Alexandra Montes McNeil Supporting Principal Professional Practice through Evaluative Feedback To examine how COAs in a district use evaluative feedback to promote principals' professional practice Adult Learning Theory 1.
-2. 3. believe is the purpose of the feedback?
-Tanya N. Freeman- Wisdom Supporting the Shift to Instructional Leadership To examine how COAs support principals in meeting the performance goals of Standard I: Instructional Leadership of the Massachusetts School Level Administrator Rubric Adult Learning Theory 1.
-2. 3.
-How has MMSEE's focus on instructional leadership shifted the role of the principal?
+2. 3. do principals receive from their supervisors?
+What do principals believe is the purpose of the feedback?
+Tanya N.Freeman - Supporting the Shift to Instructional To examine how COAs support principals in Adult Learning Theory 1.
+How has MMSEE's focus on instructional

+Wisdom Leadership meeting the performance goals of Standard I: Instructional Leadership of the Massachusetts School Level Administrator Rubric leadership shifted the role of the principal?
 How has MMSEE's focus on instructional leadership shifted the support structures COAs have for principals?
-How has

-MMSEE's focus on instructional leadership shifted the way COAs evaluate the effectiveness of principals?
-Leah Blake McKetty Leadership Practices of Principals and Perceptions of Central Office Support To examine how principals perceive central office support of their leadership practices Distributed Leadership 1.
-2. What leadership practices do principals view as the most useful for themselves?
+How has MMSEE's focus on instructional leadership shifted the way COAs evaluate the effectiveness of principals?
+Leah Blake McKetty Leadership Practices of Principals and Perceptions of Central Office Support To examine how principals perceive central office support of their leadership practices Distributed Leadership What leadership practices do principals view as the most useful?
 How are these practices assessed by the MMSEE?
-3. How are these practices supported by COAs?
+How are these practices supported by COAs?